NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Child-Protection---Information-Sharing--CP-IS--API-Producer-Impl/Home/Design/Designoverview.page.md

 - CP-IS information has been modelled as ... - {{pagelink:Home/Design/Data-mapping.page.md}}.

+- On receipt of valid ReSTful calls to the Endpoints, the CP-IS FHIR API SHALL retrieve the relevant HL7v3 message, translate the HL7v3 message structure to the corresponding FHIR resources and return to calling Consumer client.

 ### Interactions

 - The API will allow a healthcare professional to query CP-IS information.
 Refer to - {{pagelink:Home/Design/Interactions.page.md}}.